-We are fortunate to have faculty with special expertise in the area of mission, and many other professors who will teach toward this emphasis and provide a strong foundation for the program.
-Core mission faculty members are: Dr. Bonnie Sue Lewis, Associate Professor of Mission and Native American Christianity; Dr. Christopher James, Assistant Professor of Evangelism and Missional Christianity; and Dr. Beth McCaw, Pastor to Students and Assistant Professor in Ministry.
+Several of our faculty have special expertise in the area of mission, and many other professors intentionally teach toward this emphasis.
+Core mission faculty members are Dr. Christopher James, Associate Professor of Evangelism and Missional Christianity and Dr. Beth McCaw, Associate Professor in Ministry.